dessmadre/raplhies-list/README.md

 ## Challenges

 The most challenging part of this project was working with OfferUp's API, unfortuantely it is not public.
 In order to make the app display a sellers product, I have to to to a sellers page and get their product data from OfferUp everytime they updates thier merchandise.
 Nonetheless, I built the app and Ralphie's List is the catalog of my friend Ralph.
-Another challege was learing how to use filters and how I could filter the data on the page through the use of pagination and a searchbar,\n
+Another challege was learing how to use filters the data to show only a certain amount of products per page.